jhu-dvrk/dvrk-readthedocs/docs/pages/setup/Classic/modifications/qla-heat-sink.rst

 very well.
 There is very little manufacturing required so users can likely upgrade their controllers by themselves.
-We uses the StarTech FANP1003LD (https://www.amazon.com/dp/B000IXS6DW) with success but other heatsinks for Socket 370 might work as well.
+We uses the StarTech FANP1003LD (https://www.amazon.com/dp/B000IXS6DW) with success but other heat-sinks for Socket 370 might work as well.

 .. figure:: /images/qla-heat-sink-socket-370/qla-heat-sink-fan.jpg
    :width: 400